videosdk-live/videosdk-docs/docs/guide/audio-and-video-calling/features/manage-participants.md

 ## 1. Local Participant (self)

-Local participant is used to consume your video and audio streams. it contains information about local participant such as displayName, id, quality and streams Map.
+Local participant is used to consume your video & audio streams. it contains information about local participant such as displayName, id, quality and streams Map.

 You can acces localParticipant from the [meeting object](/docs/guide/audio-and-video-calling/features/start-join-meeting#2-initialization).